kognifai/Galore/SDK-documentation/Pipeline Operations.md

 A state transition defines:
     - The from and to state
     - An index reference to the input for the condition
-    - A boolean condition expression
+    - A Boolean condition expression
     - An optional message that will be added to the output events description field

 Examples: